 5. Humans with dogs recover more quickly from illnesses.

 Dog owners have a much higher rate of recovery from being sick than non-dog owners.
-In fact, humans with pooches who suffered from heart attacks were twice as likely to fully recover
+In fact, humans with pooches who suffered from heart attacks were twice as likely to fully recover than those without!

 6. Dogs make excellent service and alert animals.